Hidden Intellectualism in Education

 How it works

-A crucial theme that was represented throughout the article is Graff’s idea that not all subjects in the education system are mandatory in today’s society to become successful.
+A crucial theme throughout Graff's article is the idea that not all traditional academic subjects are necessary for success in today’s society.

 Need a custom essay on the same topic?